vanHeemstraSystems/stackblitz-codeflow/300/100/README.md

 [https://pr.new/github.com/stackblitz/docs/pull/33](https://pr.new/github.com/stackblitz/docs/pull/33)

 **NOTE**: At the time of this writing the Pull Request "```33```" was already pulled, hence why you won't see the Pull Request in the IDE.
-If you go to the left-hand menu and choose "Source Control", what you will see is a button "View Closed PR on GitHub" which when clicked will take you to the pulled request "fixes type #33".
+If you go to the left-hand menu and choose "Source Control", what you will see is a button "View Closed PR on GitHub", which when clicked will take you to the pulled request "fixes type #33".

 Or